lojaineamr/coding-challenge/README.md

 }
 ```

-**Note:** The `metrics` field is optional.
-If not provided, mock data will be generated.
+**Note:** The `metrics` field is optional, when creating an athlete.
 If provided, any missing metrics will default to 0.

+If not provided, and athlete is being created from the homepage, mock data will be generated.

 **Response:**
 ```json